Welcome to our guide on carp rigs for beginners!

 You can buy various shapes, colours and sizes – but your choice depends on the bait used.

-Types include boilie screws, extend stops, boilie stops, pellet bands, maggot clips and hair stops.
+Varieties of bait stops includes boilie screws, extend stops, boilie stops, pellet bands, maggot clips and hair stops.

-Carp Rig Checklist
+One Final Carp Rig Checklist!

 These may include: